Ashtanga Yoga: Everything You Need To Know

 What Is Mysore Style Ashtanga Yoga?

-In Ashtanga yoga Mysore class, there are no spoken instructions.
-Students self-practice the sequence at the pace of their own breath, synchronizing their breath and movement.
+In the Ashtanga yoga Mysore class, there are no spoken instructions.
+Instead, students self-practice the sequence at the pace of their own breath, synchronizing their breath and movement.
 There is a larger focus on teachers providing individual guidance and adjustments where necessary.
 For many practitioners, a deeper understanding of the sequence is developed.
-In Mysore Style practice, one is able to build a deep internal awareness due to fewer external stimuli, and there is no need to modify the pace of breath to match the rest of the class.
+In Mysore Style practice, one can build a deep internal awareness due to fewer external stimuli, and there is no need to modify the pace of breath to match the rest of the class.

 Who Is The Founder Of Ashtanga Yoga?

 The modern approach to Ashtanga yoga is technically known as Ashtanga Vinyasa and gained popularity in the West following Sri K Patthabi Jois’ teachings in the late 20th century.
 The system had been passed to him by his guru Sri T. Krishnamacharya who had, in turn, gained his knowledge from his Guru, Rama Mohan Brahmachari.

 Ashtanga Yoga is a challenging form of yoga that involves memorizing a set series of sequences but gives numerous health benefits.
-Whether you’re a keen yoga practitioner or a complete beginner, we hope this blog covers all you need to know about this popular yoga practice!
-If you are also a yoga lover or fitness buddy, why not make Ashtanga yoga your career by joining Tattvaa Yogashala 200 hour yoga teacher training in Rishikesh?
+Whether you’re a keen yoga practitioner or a beginner, we hope this blog covers all you need to know about this widespread yoga practice!
+If you are also a yoga lover or fitness buddy, why not make Ashtanga yoga your career by joining Tattvaa Yogashala’s 200-hour yoga teacher training in Rishikesh?

 Tattvaa Yogashala, located in Rishikesh, the Yoga Capital of the World, offers world-class offerings in Ashtanga and other styles of yoga.
-All of our classes are taught by certified, experienced teachers who create a safe environment for each student’s unique practice, teaching from a compassionate place that encourages growth.
-Enquire today to get information about our full range of yoga teacher training courses.
+Our classes are taught by certified, experienced teachers who create a safe environment for each student’s unique practice, leading from a compassionate place that encourages growth.
+Enquire today to learn about our full range of yoga teacher training courses.